ImtiazVision/The-10-Essentials-of-Influence-and-Persuasion/README.md

 2. In the context of an obligation, we are more inclined to respond "yes."

->The key to using reciprocity effectively and ethically is to give first, and to offer thoughtfully and with personalization.
+> The key to using reciprocity effectively and ethically is to give first, and to offer thoughtfully and with personalization.

+> Those who initially provide help—in unconditional and personalized ways—emerge as the most persuasive.